WestDRI/wgpages/content/julia202202/julia-09-distributed-arrays.md

 end
 ```

 needs to be modified.
 Note the array `u` is distributed across workers.
 The grid is partitioned accordingly.
-The following illustrates the partition
+The following diagram illustrates the partition of the grid and corresponding solution array `u`

-{{< figure src="/img/grid_1-N.png" width=650px >}}
+{{< figure src="/img/grid_darray.png" width=650px >}}

-We need to modify the line
+We are going to modify the line

 ```julia
 u[2:n-1] = (1.0-2.0k)*u[2:n-1] + k*(u[1:n-2]+u[3:n])
 ```

 such that the computation is done on each worker locally.
-This is illustrated in the diagram below

-{{< figure src="/img/grid_part_no_overlap.png" width=650px >}}

 The indices on the right hand side need to be replaced by the start and end indices on the current process.
 On the left hand side, as we've seen before, we need to use the function `localindices(local_start, local_end)` to replace the global index (which is a huge draw back with the current design of the package DistributedArrays)